1928–29 Northern Rugby Football League season

 The 1928–29 Rugby Football League season was the 34th season of rugby league football.

 Season summary

 Huddersfield won their fourth Championship when they beat Leeds 2-0 in the play-off final.

 On 4 May 1929 the first Challenge Cup Final to be held at Wembley Stadium was played.
 41,500 saw Wigan beat Dewsbury 13-2.

 Carlisle City fielded a team, but resigned after 10 matches and their record was expunged from the table.
 They won 1 and lost 9, scoring 59 and conceding 166.

 Swinton moved from their Chorley Road ground this season due to a dispute over rent.
 They built a new stadium at Station Road, Swinton using the stands from the old ground.

-Swinton won the Lancashire League, and Huddersfield won the Yorkshire League.
-Wigan beat Widnes 5–4 to win the Lancashire Cup, and Leeds beat Featherstone Rovers 5–0 to win the Yorkshire County Cup.